-If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.
+(3) Aquifer Protection: If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.

-The site is not located within the Town Aquifer Protection Area.
+The site is located within the Town Aquifer Protection Area; the proposed uses will not adversely affect the aquifer.